etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

 ### Step 2: Create a Button to Execute the Action

-  * Create Column: Adds a column in the corresponding table.
+  * Create Column: Add a column in the corresponding table.
   * Create Field: Create a field in the window where you want the button to appear.
   * Set the field to execute the action.
   * Implementing the Java Class for Action.

-##  Define the Event Handler Class
+##  Defining the Event Handler Class
   In this step, the key methods needed to handle event actions will be implemented:

-  * Method getObservedEntities() : This method defines the entities that will be observed by the Event Handler.
+  * `Method getObservedEntities()` : This method defines the entities that will be observed by the Event Handler.
 This information is essential for the event handler to know what kind of entities it should react to.

-  * Method onUpdate() : This method is executed when a watched entity is updated.
+  * `Method onUpdate()` : It is executed when a watched entity is updated.

-  * Method onSave() : This method is executed when a new entity is created.
+  * `Method onSave()` : It is executed when a new entity is created.

-  * Method onDelete() : This method is executed when an observed entity is eliminated.
+  * `Method onDelete()` : It is executed when an observed entity is eliminated.

 ## Examples

-### getObservedEntities()
+### `getObservedEntities()`
 In the following code, getObservedEntities returns the entities to be observed.
 ```java
 @Override